nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 = Which device type detection should I use? =

 In most cases you should use ONLY client-side detection.
 All code blocks are generated, however, they are displayed according to settings and browser's screen width using CSS Media Queries.
 This works perfectly in responsive designs.

-= How can I disable ads for direct visitors? =

-Blacklist `#` as referer for visitors that enter web address directly into browser (no referer).
-Blacklist `yourdomain.com` as referer for visitors that browse your website yourdomain.com.
-To blacklist both enter `yourdomain.com, #`

-= How can I disable ads on error 404 page? =

-This is disabled by default.
-Uncheck Error 404 Page checkbox (button Misc).

-= Is there a way to display country flag of the visitor? =

-Possible if you are using Ad Inserter Pro.
-In the header put the following code:

-`<link rel='stylesheet' href='/wp-content/plugins/ad-inserter/css/flags.css' type='text/css' media='all' />`

-In the code block use the following code for flag

-`<span class="flag-icon flag-icon-[adinserter data='country-iso2']" style="width: 400px; height: 300px;"></span>`

-Adjust width and height according to your needs.
-Please not that `[adinserter data='country_iso2']` tag works only server-side - it won't work on cached pages.
-Of course, you can also use static code for flags.
-For example, for United States:

-`<span class="flag-icon flag-icon-us" style="width: 400px; height: 300px;"></span>`

 = How can I enable or disable ads on group of similar pages? =